pathfindertools/medusa/content/pages/index.md

     headline: Use Cases
     subhead: ''
     body: >
-      Medusa is meant to sit below your app to delegate access to encrypted
-      contents: private mailing list, payable contents, NFT gated contents, etc.

-      Alice can encrypt its latest discovery, submit the encryption to her smart contract that defines precisely the rules for anyone to read it (holder of this NFT, paid X eth...). &#x20;
+      Medusa allows a smart contract to control a private key and decrypts content for specific readers on demand: Alice can encrypt its latest discovery, and define precily using its regular toolings the rules for anyone to read it (holder of this NFT, stake X amount etc).
+At any point in time in the future, Bob can get back an encrypted message that only him can decrypt from Medusa.
     _template: feature
   - style:
       alignment: 'flex-col-reverse items-center items-start-vertical '
-      padding: 'pt-10 pb-9 pr-10 pl-10 sm:pt-10 sm:pb-0 sm:pr-5 sm:pl-5'
+      padding: 'pt-10 pb-20 pr-10 pl-10 sm:pt-10 sm:pb-0 sm:pr-5 sm:pl-5'
       featureImage: '  mx-auto'
       featureContent: w-full min-h-0 text-center
       labelStyles: 'text-black font-1 text-sm mb-0 '